Gerónimo Gil: Baltimore Orioles

 In 2003, Gil spent most of the season with Baltimore, but he also played for six weeks with the Triple-A Ottawa Lynx.
 He started the season as the everyday catcher for the O's, and started 12 of the first 16 games.
 Gil batted only .173 with a home run and three runs batted in during the first 22 games, and with only 1 game in which he had more than one hit in that span.
 He batted .339 with 2 home runs and 9 runs batted in during May, and in June he batted only .139 with 2 runs batted in and no home runs.
 In July, he only started 2 games before being optioned to Triple-A Ottawa on July 20.
 With the Lynx, he hit safely in 30 out of 36 games.
 Gil also had an 11-game hitting streak, from August 2–13.
 During this hitting streak, he batted .400.
 While with Ottawa, he had 17 runs batted in, 13 of which he hit in the final 18 games of the minor league season.
 After Ottawa was eliminated by the Pawtucket Red Sox in the International League playoff series, in which Gil batted 1 for 16, Baltimore brought Gil back up from the minors.
 He had two hits in his first major league game back, but only played in three games.
 During the season, he threw out 10 of 48 base stealers.
 Gil played again for Obregón in the Mexican League after the season, playing 50 games and batting .277 with 4 home runs and 29 runs batted in.

 Gil spent almost the whole 2004 season with Ottawa, after being sent to Ottawa during spring training, a decision he infamously reacted to by smashing trash cans in the clubhouse with his bat.
 He hit .287 in the first half with the Lynx, and was their only player at the Triple-A All-Star Game.
 In the second half, he hit .278 in the end of July, and only .198 in August.
 Gil was called up by the Orioles in September when rosters expanded.
 He played in 12 games for the O's during the last month of the season, batting .281, and was the only Orioles backup catcher that hit over .170.
 He had a 2-run batted in double in his first game back against the Devil Rays on September 2.
 Gil also had a season-high 2 hits against the Detroit Tigers on the September 26.
 He also threw out 3 of 16 baserunners.

 In 2005, Gil batted .192, with four home runs, 17 runs batted in and no stolen bases in 64 games.
 The Orioles placed him on the 15-day disabled list on July 4 with a strained left thumb.

+Before the 2006 season, the Orioles placed Gil on waivers, which he cleared.
+On March 29, 2006, Gil was released by the Orioles.